Minnesota man charged with beheading girlfriend is illegal immigrant from Cuba

 "He has pending charges for first-degree arson-dwelling, first-degree criminal damage to property, and obstruct legal process-interfere with peace officer stemming from a 2020 arrest in Scott County, Minnesota; he also has pending charges for murder, second degree (2021) based on his recent local arrest, also in Scott County," Neudauer said.

 ICE had attempted to remove Saborit-Viltres to Cuba in 2012 and secured an order of removal against him from an immigration judge.
-However, ICE would not accept him and would not provide travel documents.
+However, Cuba would not accept him and would not provide travel documents.
 Saborit-Viltres' immigration status was first reported by Power Line.

 Meanwhile, ICE is limited by a 2001 Supreme Court decision for how long it can detain those who are subject to a deportation order to just six months.
 As a result, Saborit-Viltres was released back into the U.S. on an order of supervision in 2012, requiring he occasionally check in with an ICE office.